 We are hitting the wide open roads of Kenya again with our sense of adventure, spirit of service and curiosity for communities of people and their traditions.

-Join us in making this life-affirming Experience happen!
+Join us in making this life-affirming experience happen!

-A camp at the beginning of 2018 which will build on the practical year-long leadership course skills they've learned.
+We will do multiple camps this year which will build on the practical year-long leadership course skills they've learned.

 30 Girls - ages 6-13 years old / 5 GOF Staff, and partners.